cicl-stanford/causal_language/README.md

 ### data

 Contains faw data files for each of the experiments.
 Experiment 2 and Experiment 3 also include summarized participant mean responses.

+### docs

+The docs folder hosts the studies from Experiment 1.

 ### figures